olehermanse/documentation/resources/additional-topics/glossary.markdown

 * Service Catalogue

-  A kind of directory of `services' provided in an environment.
+  A kind of directory of _services_ provided in an environment.
 The concept of a service could be anything from a human help desk to a machine controlled email subsystem.
 In the CFEngine Mission Portal, the service catalogue (for maintenance) treats promise-bundles of promises as low-level maintenance